webmastersmith/notes/Databases/SQL/SQL_CRUD.md

 -- See also: restricting results with HAVING.

 -- GROUP BY
-allows you to only process certian fields.
+-- allows you to only process certain fields.
 SELECT column_name, SUM(column_name) FROM table_name GROUP BY column_name;

 -- WHERE